composed-swift/ComposedUI/README.md

 This library builds upon [`Composed`](http://github.com/composed-swift/composed) by adding user interface features that allow you to power the screens in an application.

+> If you prefer to look at code, there's a demo project here: [ComposedDemo](http://github.com/composed-swift/composed-demo)

 The library is comprised of 4 key types for each view type, as well as various protocols for providing optional functionality.

 `UICollectionView` implementations are prefixed with `Collection`